steltenpower/PowerGists/animation.md

   </td></tr></table>

 Now go talk to your research supporter about it!
-If (s)he tells you to provide PDFs instead, explain it can export to formats like dashboards, web apps, presentations, and static formats including that stone tablet format.
+If (s)he tells you to provide PDFs instead, explain it can export to formats like dashboards, web apps, presentation 'sheets', and static formats including that stone tablet format.

 ENJOY!